What is a Tax Nexus?

 Just to be clear, if your business meets the requirements for having a tax nexus in several states, you will need to (a) collect sales taxes on applicable products and services in each state, and (b) pay state income tax on any income generated within that state.
 For this reason, many businesses set up separate profit centers in each state in which they do business.

 In the past 10 to 15 years, a growing concern has driven states to more closely consider online businesses and non-payment of sales taxes.
 The states feel that online businesses are not collecting sales taxes from online sales, and the states feel these revenues should go to them.
 The issue is the difficulty of monitoring collections and enforcing them.

 Congress has considered several bills (including the Mainstreet Fairness Act) to remedy the mess, but none have passed so far.

 Affiliate Nexus vs. Click-Through Nexus

 Many states have enacted laws requiring sales tax to be collected for online sales or they have required affiliates with a tax nexus in their state to collect and pay sales taxes.
-While an affiliate is not an employee or even an independent contractor, an affiliate is associated with a business, and states have been using this connection to capture sales taxes.
+While an affiliate is not an employee or even an independent contractor, an affiliate is actively associated with a business, so states have been using this connection to capture sales taxes.

 Of course, Amazon is the biggest elephant in the room in this continuing saga of online sales taxes.
 Amazon is adding more distribution centers, which are clearly tax nexus points, in most states, so even Amazon is collecting sales taxes for its online sales.